 Do you collect or use information about people?
 If so, you need to think about how you're handling that information.

-Here is an easy tool to help you get privacy right in your business or project.
+And below is another easy tool to help you get privacy right in your business or project.

 The basics that you need to think about